Sea Patrol season 1

-The first season of the Australian drama-series Sea Patrol premiered on the Nine Network on 5 July 2007.
-The 13-episode season concluded 4 October 2007.
-Set aboard HMAS Hammersley, an old Royal Australian Navy (RAN) patrol boat, the series follows the ship's company as they investigate the deaths of several people who are linked by a web of intrigue.
+The first season of the Australian drama series Sea Patrol premiered on Nine Network on 5 July 2007.
+The 13-episode season concluded on 4 October 2007.
+Set aboard HMAS Hammersley, an old Royal Australian Navy (RAN) patrol boat, the series follows the ship's company as they are seen investigating the deaths of several people who are linked by a web of intrigue.

-Filming begun in October 2006 and concluded in February 2007.
-Most of the material was shot aboard the patrol boat HMAS Ipswich, with up to 60 cast, film crew, and ship's company.
-They crammed aboard a vessel designed to hold only 24 people in tropical Queensland conditions.
+Filming of this series began in October 2006 and concluded in February 2007.
+Most of the footage was shot aboard the patrol boat HMAS Ipswich, with up to 60 cast members, film crew, and ship's company.
 Other filming occurred on Dunk Island, in Sydney, and at the Movie World Studios in Queensland.

-The show was one of the most eagerly awaited of 2007, with the project marking Lisa McCune's return to television acting.
+The show was one of the most eagerly awaited ones of 2007, with the project marking Lisa McCune's return to television acting.
 Ratings for the first episode were the second-highest for a drama premiere in Australian history and surpassed the NRL State of Origin match earlier in the week.

 Initial reviews were mixed, with a concern that the series would be restricted by the early time slot, poor scripts, and clichéd characters and storylines.
 Critical reception improved as the series progressed, but ratings fell.

 Plot

 The first season story arc involves the Australian Federal Police's investigation into the death of marine biologist Dr. Lisa Holmes, Kate's relationship with freighter Captain Rick Gallagher, Mike's relationship with Lisa's partner, Dr. Ursula Morrell, and the deaths of two fishermen, Carl Davies and Sam Murray.
 These threads increasingly intertwine throughout the season, culminating in the final two episodes, in which it is revealed that Gallagher hired Ursula and Lisa to manufacture a deadly toxin from an unusual venomous crab that he planned to sell on the black market.
 The plot is thwarted, the boat carrying the poison is sunk, Gallagher is killed and Ursula's death is staged as she enters a witness protection program.

-During the season, Nav and ET develop a relationship despite adversities: Chefo becomes engaged to his girlfriend; Swain's wife, Sally, gives birth; Charge reluctantly gets help for, and recovers from, an eye injury; Spider loses friend and shipmate Jaffah to a jellyfish sting; Robert comes to terms with his father's death and Lt.
+During the season, Nav and ET develop a relationship despite adversities: Chefo gets engaged to his girlfriend; Swain's wife, Sally, gives birth; Charge reluctantly gets help and recovers from an eye injury; Spider loses friend and shipmate Jaffah to a jellyfish sting; Robert comes to terms with his father's death; and Lt.
 Daryl Smith has a mostly off-screen and implied relationship with AFP Agent Alicia Turnball.

 Production

 Filming for this season started on 9 October 2006 and concluded on 20 February 2007.
 The Pacific Film and Television Corporation offered the producers $750,000 as an incentive to film the series in Queensland.

-Much of the filming was carried out of tropical Queensland on a RAN patrol boat.
+Much of the filming was carried out in tropical Queensland on a RAN patrol boat.
 This boat was built to accommodate 24 people, but up to 60 members of cast and crew were aboard the small boat, and a vast catamaran was used by the wardrobe department.